freeCodeCamp/freeCodeCamp/guide/english/python/basic-operators/index.md

   </tr>
 </table>

+Notes:
-Note: To get the result as floating type, one of the operands must also be of float type.
+- To get the result in floating type, one of the operands must also be of float type.
+- Python arithmetic operations follow the PEMDAS order of precedence.

 #### Comparison (Relational) Operators